Save the Dates to Join the Fun

 SOLSBERRY, IN – The Yoho General Store will be hosting two milestone celebrations: the 10-Year Renovation Milestone Kick-Off and the Official 10-Year Renovation Milestone.
 While the store’s official renovation milestone is on December 1, given the potential for better weather conditions, the store has chosen to host a Kick-Off Celebration on Saturday, July 23, from 11:00am – 3:00pm.
 During the event, the store will continue to operate during its recently extended business hours, 7am – 8pm, kitchen closes at 7:30pm.
 Along with the new extended hours, the store is also now open on Sundays from 12pm – 6pm.

 In addition to the Yoho General Store’s traditional menu, event attendees can expect incredible ice cream specials, coney dogs, lemon shake-ups, and complimentary sweet treats.
-Aside from the family-friendly activities, music, and festive décor, guests who arrive early will receive giveaway prizes (supply is limited).
+Aside from the family-friendly activities with prizes and festive décor, guests who arrive early will receive giveaway prizes (supply is limited).
 The store will have commemorative t-shirts, koozies, mugs, and additional Yoho branded goods for sale.

 While the store has been serving the Solsberry community for nearly 90 years, it has only been renovated since 2012.
 Following the renovation, the store was equipped with a small deli area initially designed to serve made-to-order, custom sandwiches, fresh deli sides, and ice cream.
 Over the next few years, the menu grew with new food items.